 If you plan to sell your home at some point in the future, it’s smart to think about ways to boost your home’s value.
 Simply offering the lowest price in the property market doesn’t always work.
 And it certainly won’t maximize profit.

 There are priority areas potential buyers look at when prospecting for the most suitable property for them and their families.
 To make yours stand out and sell your house at a good price, you simply have to do the little things that mean a lot to property hunters in the market.

 So if you’re getting ready to sell your home here are four smart upgrades that won’t cost you a lot.
 They will boost your home’s value which means more money in your pocket.

 1. Repair walls and repaint the property with a fresh coat

-The exterior of your home is the first thing a potential buyer will notice about your property; and whether it offers a good representation of your home or not, it will surely leave a lasting impression on the mind.
-Repairs should be done early and well, and you should always plan to give the place a new lick of paint before starting the marketing of your property.
+The exterior of your home is the first thing a potential buyer will notice about your property.
+Whether it offers a good representation of your home or not, it can make a lasting impression.
+Repairs should be done early and well.
+You should always plan to give the place a new lick of paint before starting the marketing of your property.

 It’s always best to use a neutral palette that will appeal to the tastes of as many potential buyers as possible.
 Remember that they will always imagine themselves living in the home, and bright colors are typically a turn-off.

-2. Replace the doors and windows to a more modern and green variety
+2. Replace the doors and windows with a more modern and green variety

 3. Reinvent the kitchen and bath